Frequently Asked Questions

 When signing up for a monthly or annual subscription, payment is required at the time of service and you will be charged automatically every month or year unless you tell us now to renew.

 If you’re not satisfied with your service, you can cancel your subscription by letting us know in writing.
-We require at least a 30 days notification for the cancellation to go into effect so if your payment is due within the 30 days, you are financial responsible to pay for the last month of service.
+We require at least a 30 days notification for the cancellation to go into effect.
+If your monthly payment is due within the 30 days, you are financial responsible to pay for the last month of service before the cancellation goes into effect.

 Yes, we strongly encourage you to follow-up with all of your healthcare professionals to maintain continuity of care.
 We are one member of your overall healthcare team.